Petition to UNITED STATES ATTORNEY GENERAL - JEFF SESSIONS, Donald Trump

 Petition to Jeff Sessions, U.S. House of Representatives, U.S. Senate, President of the United States

 Closing Federal Prison Camps Will Save Taxpayers over $1 Billion

 Federal prison camps are considered "out-custody" facilities without fences or walls and we questions the wisdom of the federal government wasting billions of tax dollars of welfare-style appropriations for non-violent able-bodied men and women at federal prison camps when home confinement with an ankle monitor can accomplish the same security and punitive objectives without the enormous financial and social costs.
 A March 2016 Inspector General report, shows the BOP spent 1.1 billion dollars on healthcare costs in 2014 as part of a $6.8 billion-dollar annual budget.
 Billions of dollars pour into halfway house coffers to house offenders leaving prison who actually have homes to go to or law abiding, responsible family members who agree to provide housing and support AT NO COST TO THE TAXPAYER.
 Stop wasting our tax dollars!
 View full story at: Why Prison Camps are a Waste of Tax Dollars

-Petition to Pelicia Hall, Jerry Williams, Ron King, Earnest Lee, Jacqueline Banks, Anthony Compton
+Petition to Pelicia Hall, Jerry Williams, Ron King, Marshall Tucker, Jacqueline Banks, Anthony Compton, Grace Fisher

 Please Stop Group Punishment